Diocese of Alba Pompeia: History

 The earliest figure in the traditional list of the bishops of Alba is a St. Dionysius, of whom the story is told that after serving in Alba for some years he became Archbishop of Milan.
 He was the Dionysius who so energetically opposed Arianism and was exiled in the year 355 by the Emperor Constans.
 Daniel Papebroch disputes the reliability of this tradition, since a bishop of that period was forbidden to leave his diocese for another.

 A list of nine early bishops of Alba, from another St. Dionysius (380) down to a Bishop Julius (553), was compiled from sepulchral inscriptions found in the cathedral of Alba towards the end of the fifteenth century by Dalmazzo Berendenco, an antiquarian.
 Giovanni Battista De Rossi, however, on examination of the inscriptions proved them to be a forgery.

 The first bishop of Alba whose existence is certain is Lampradius who was present at the synod held in Rome in 499 under Pope Symmachus.

+On 26 May 969, Pope John XIII notified Archbishop Wilpertus of Milan that he had suppressed the diocese of Alba Pompeia, due to the devastation of the Saracens and the death of its bishop, and united it with the diocese of Asti.
+The decision was confirmed by Pope Benedict VII on 19 October 982.
+It was restored by 997, when Bishop Constantinus is found in office.

-In the series of bishops, Benzo of Alba is notable as an adversary of Pope Gregory VII and a partisan of the Empire in the Investiture controversy.
+Benzo of Alba was an adversary of Pope Gregory VII and a partisan of thue Empire in the Investiture controversy.

 The Emperor Frederick Barbarossa spent Christmas of 1159 in Alba.

+The diocese of Saluzzo was established by Pope Julius II on 29 October 1511, in his bull Pro excellenti, on territory taken in part from the diocese of Alba Pompeia.

 The prominence of natives of Mantua among the bishops of Alba in the 16th and 17th centuries is accounted for by the grant of the Marquisate of Montferrat to the Dukes of Mantua by the Emperor Charles V in 1536.
 With the marquisate came the patronage previously enjoyed by the Dukes of Savoy.
 This arrangement persisted until 1708, when the House of Savoy acquired Montferrat and the patronage over the bishopric of Alba.

 Bishop Lodovico Gonzaga held a diocesan synod in 1636.

 A diocesan synod, the first in more than thirty years, was held by Bishop Eugenio Roberto Galletti in September 1873.